Naitreey/notes-and-knowledge/cs/python/typing.rst

     MyMap = Mapping[str, T]
     MyMap[int] # equivalent to Mapping[str, int]

+- Generic type aliases.

+  * Subscripted aliases are equivalent to original types with substituted type variables, so the number of type arguments must match the number of free type variables in the generic type alias.

+  * Unsubscripted aliases are treated as original types with free variables replaced with Any.

 Type object annotation
 ----------------------
 - ``Type``.
 A special construct useful to annotate class objects. 注意一般情况